-Massive 7.4 earthquake off Philippines: What we know so far
+Massive earthquakes in Philippines: What we know so far

-At least two dead but a tsumani alert triggered by the earthquake has now passed.

-A magnitude 7.4 earthquake has struck off the coast of the southern Philippines, killing at least two people and prompting a tsunami warning for the country and some regions of Indonesia, according to local authorities.
-The tsumani alert has since been lifted.
+A magnitude 7.4 earthquake struck off the coast of the southern Philippines on Friday, killing at least six people and triggering a second, magnitude 6.9 earthquake later in the day, according to local authorities.
+Tsunami warnings were issued after each quake.

-The earthquake comes just 10 days after another deadly earthquake hit the central Philippines, killing at least 79 people and injuring hundreds.
+Friday’s earthquakes come just 10 days after another deadly earthquake hit the central Philippines, killing at least 79 people and injuring hundreds.

 Recommended Storieslist of 3 items